daesavellano/dandalandan-portfolio/content/tswd/project_3.md

 # References

 All references are included in the final data story, along with links to all images and videos from Unsplash and Pexels.

-# Final thoughts
-> You can summarize any final thoughts / reflections that don't fit well in the previous sections here.
-How did it go?
-What did you run out of time for, or wish you had a chance to revisit?
-What were you most excited about?
-Include any final reflections as you think they might help us understand your process.
-If you already included such reflections elsewhere, you can delete this section.

-Text here!